Binky McKenzie: Early life

 His parents were UK immigrants from Guyana, formerly British Guiana.
 Accompanied by his mother Edna, he arrived in the UK from British Guiana on 18 April 1950 as a two-year-old infant.
 His father, Winston McKenzie, was a jazz bass player.
 His sister, Candy McKenzie, went on to have a successful music career as a backing singer and recorded with a number of artistes including Bob Marley, Leonard Cohen, Whitney Houston and Diana Ross.

 Career

-In late 1966, McKenzie joined Hughie Flint as a member Alexis Korner's short lived band Free At Last, replacing Cliff Barton on bass guitar.
-On 31 January 1967, at Philips Studios, Marble Arch, London the trio recorded ‘Rosie’.
-It was released as a single on the Fontana record label in April 1967 (TF 817).
+In late 1966, McKenzie joined Hughie Flint as a member of Alexis Korner's short-lived band Free at Last, replacing Cliff Barton on bass guitar.
+On 31 January 1967, at Philips Studios, Marble Arch, London, the trio recorded "Rosie," which was released as a single on the Fontana label in April 1967 (TF 817).
 Flint remembered McKenzie as "an amazing guy, very young and undisciplined".

 In the mid 1960s, McKenzie became friends with John McLaughlin.
 In January 1967, they played together on the Duffy Power composition "Just Stay Blue".
-McLaughlin recommended McKenzie to Miles Davis due to his bass playing abilities.
+McLaughlin recommended McKenzie as a bass player to Miles Davis.
 McLaughlin composed the jazz blues number "Binky's Beam" as a tribute to McKenzie.
-It has an unusual 19/8 time signature and featured on McLaughlin's 1969 album Extrapolation.
-McLaughlin states in the liner notes “this is dedicated to Binky McKenzie, one of the greatest bass players."
+It has an unusual 19/8 time signature and appears on McLaughlin's 1969 album Extrapolation.
+In the liner notes McLaughlin writes, “This is dedicated to Binky McKenzie, one of the greatest bass players."